Master of Laws (LLM) in U.S. Law Program

-The LLM program is designed to introduce internationally trained lawyers to the US legal system while also giving each student an opportunity to design a course of study at Cincinnati Law that best advances his or her professional agenda.
-Students who complete the program are better able to represent U.S. clients and more prepared for negotiations and litigation with U.S. parties.
+The Master of Laws program is designed to introduce internationally trained lawyers to the U.S. legal system while providing students with the opportunity to design a course of study at Cincinnati Law that best advances their unique professional agendas.
+Graduates of the LLM program are better able to represent U.S. clients and are more prepared for negotiations and litigation with U.S. parties.

 The U.S. Legal System.
-This three-credit course expands upon the foundation laid in Introduction to Law.
-Students gain a more advanced understanding of the critical features of the U.S. legal tradition, the functional components and participants in our legal system, and key legal concepts including legal ethics and professional responsibility.
+In this three-credit course, students gain a more advanced understanding of the critical features of the U.S. legal tradition, the functional components and participants in our legal system, and key legal concepts, including legal ethics and professional responsibility.

 Legal Research & Writing for LLM Students.
 This three-credit course is similar to our traditional legal research & writing course, designed, however, to meet the needs of non-native English speakers.
 It is designed to help students develop the written communication skills, research skills, and persuasion strategies needed in both law school and professional practice as a lawyer.